njgarychow/GCRefreshExtension/README.md

  */
 @property (nonatomic, strong) UIView<GCRefreshProtocol>* footerRefreshView;
 /**
+ *  The height of footer refresh trigger.
+Default is footerRefreshView's height.
+ */
+@property (nonatomic, assign) float footerRefreshTriggerHeight;
+/**
  *  Set the action when the footer refresh is triggered.
 Or nil if you want to
  *  remove the footer refresh function.
-The trigger height is the view's height.
  *
  *  @param footerRefreshAction  The action will be invoke when the footer refresh triggered.
  */